July in Florence, Italy

 Your July in Florence program will be hosted at the Florence University of the Arts (FUA-AUF).

-The University is located in the heart of this magic city so you will have easy, walking accessibility to some of the country’s most famous tourist attractions.
+The University is located in the heart of this magical city so you will have easy, walking accessibility to some of the country’s most famous tourist attractions.
 The Ponte Vecchio and the Basilica of Santa Croce are just minutes from the campus!

-The University campus has a fully functioning restaurant that is completely managed, catered, and run by FUA students.
+• The campus has a fully functioning restaurant that is completely managed, catered, and run by FUA students.
 This is a unique aspect of the campus and allows you to enjoy this social, cultural experience firsthand.

 Culture in Italy is extremely connected to the food.
 Italians are known for their wood fired pizzas, olive oil and crusty bread, fresh pasta and desserts.
 You will certainly never be hungry in this country!